 1) Visit the Elgato Downloads page to get the latest version of Elgato Studio.
 It is available for Windows and macOS.

-3) Elgato Studio will then ask for Microphone and Camera permissions.
+2) Install the software and launch it.
+Elgato Studio will then ask for Microphone and Camera permissions.
 This is to record and monitor audio from your capture device, and to capture and preview video.

 4) In Windows, Elgato Studio will open a window where you can turn on App Permissions for the Camera and Microphone.